andrijun0406/DellAzureStackHCI/UAT/README.md

 $Nodes=(Get-ClusterNode -Cluster $ClusterName).Name
 Install-WindowsFeature -Name RSAT-Clustering,RSAT-Clustering-PowerShell
 ```
 **Step 2** Remove the Disk physically.
-Use Blink Feature in OpenManage to identify which disk to be removed.
+Use Blink Feature in OpenManage to identify which disk to be removed

 **Step 3** Explore Cluster Nodes status.
 ```powershell
 Get-ClusterNode -Cluster $ClusterName